Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 Breaking Free from the Digital Prison: What Can We Do?

-Relying on big tech makes you vulnerable to algorithmic suppression.
-Alternative platforms like Substack, Mastodon, and Telegram offer more freedom from corporate censorship.
+1. Diversify Your Social Media Platforms: Relying on big tech makes you vulnerable to algorithmic suppression.
+Alternative online platforms like Substack, Mastodon, and Telegram offer more freedom from corporate censorship.

-Demand that social media companies disclose how their algorithms work.
+2. Push for Transparent Processes: Demand that social media companies disclose how their algorithms and work.
 Organizations like the Electronic Frontier Foundation are fighting for data transparency laws.

 Final Thoughts: Is Social Media a Tool for Control?

 Social media was meant to empower users, but instead, it has become a government-controlled experiment in mass perception management.
-If celebrities, journalists, and activists can be shadow banned, what chance do regular users have?
+If public figures, journalists, and activists can be shadow banned, what chance do regular social media users have?

-The fight for free speech is no longer just about government censorship—it’s about demanding accountability from tech giants who have the power to erase entire movements without us even realizing it.
+The fight for free speech is no longer just about government censorship—it’s about demanding accountability and action against companies, more specifically from social media private companies and tech giants who have the power to erase entire movements without us even realizing it.
 If we don’t challenge shadow banning, the internet risks becoming nothing more than a corporate-controlled echo chamber.

 Is Shadowbanning censorship?